corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

         val notaryName: String
 )
 ```

+In this example:
-- `"data-persistence.CustomStatePostProcessor"` is the `postProcessorName` used in the Query APIs.
+* `"data-persistence.CustomStatePostProcessor"` is the `postProcessorName` used in the Query APIs.
-- `availableForRPC` is false by default, override this to true to allow post-processor to be called over HTTP RPC APIs.
+* `availableForRPC` is `false` by default.
+Override this to `true` to allow the post-processor to be called over HTTP-RPC APIs.

-### Implementing CustomQueryPostProcessor
+### Implementing `CustomQueryPostProcessor`

-- Can be used to transform results from custom named queries that return any custom entities.
+* `CustomQueryPostProcessor` can be used to transform results from custom named queries that return any custom entities.
-- The framework passes raw named-query results to this post-processor.
+* The framework passes raw named-query results to this post-processor.
-- No additional fetching of `StateRef` or any other data.
+* No additional fetching of `StateRef` or any other data.
-- The developer should ensure type safety and perform any casting.
+* You should ensure type safety and perform any casting.

-For example, this post-processor capitalizes results from a named-query and implements `CustomQueryPostProcessor`.
+For example, this post-processor capitalizes results from a named-query and implements `CustomQueryPostProcessor`:

 ```kotlin
 class StringCapitalizationPostProcessor : CustomQueryPostProcessor<String?> {